ejames9/elementsJS/md/elementsJSIODocs.md

 # <a name='elem-obj'></a> The element Object
 --
 The element (*notice the lower-case 'e'* ) object is to elementsJS, what the jQuery object is to jQuery.
 It is a thin wrapper around the DOM Element object that conveniently connects the Element to a load of useful methods, and also enables chaining of function/method calls.
-This object is returned when an element is created with the [**`make()`**)[#make-func) function, or selected from the DOM with the [**`dom()`**)[#dom-func) function.
-It is also returned when the [**elements syntax**)[#) is used.
+This object is returned when an element is created with the [**`make()`**](#make-func) function, or selected from the DOM with the [**`dom()`**](#dom-func) function.
+It is also returned when the [**elements syntax**](#) is used.
 The most direct way, however, is to instantiate an element by calling the element constructor.

 ## <a name='element-const'></a> `element(elem)`
 This is the element object constructor, it takes a DOM Element object as its' only argument and returns an elementsJS element object instance.
-This function is unlike the [**`dom()`**)[#dom-func) function, in that it won't query the DOM for an existing element.
+This function is unlike the [**`dom()`**](#dom-func) function, in that it won't query the DOM for an existing element.
 It needs a reference to a valid Element object.

 #### Arguments